 The UK government now have a pension finding service which can be accessed here.
 Alternatively, many of the pension companies listed above provide this service for free as part of their pension plans.

-Private pension schemes are set up and managed by the private pension holder and allow you to pay in a sum of money as determined by you, into a pot which is then invested towards your retirement.
+Private pension schemes are set up and managed by the private pension holder and allow you to pay in a sum of money as determined by you, into a pot which is then invested towards your retirement savings.

-You are solely responsible for how your private pension is invested, however, you are unable to access your private pension before the age of 55.
+You are solely responsible the money invested in your private pension, however, you are unable to access your private pension before the age of 55.

 There are three main types of private pensions: